acritelli/rucksack/doc/tutorial.md

 ## Wrapping up

-If you've made it this far, you have a good idea of how to write a `rucksack` config file.
+If you've made it this far, you have a good idea of how to write a Rucksack config file.
 Congratulations!
-Next time you come across a useful one-liner, throw it into a `rucksack` config and save your brain the trouble of memorizing it.
+Next time you come across a useful one-liner, throw it into a Rucksack config and save your brain the trouble of memorizing it.

-This is pretty much all there is to `rucksack`.
+This is pretty much all there is to Rucksack.
 Feel free to review the [README](../README.md) for additional info, such as where to put your config files, or how to enable logging.
 And of course, feel free to open an issue (or a PR) if you find any problems.